praveenjuge/myna/README.md

 Found a bug?
 [Please open a issue](https://github.com/praveenjuge/myna/issues/new/choose).

 Have a component suggestion?
-[Reqeust a new component](https://github.com/praveenjuge/myna/issues/new/choose).
+[Request a new component](https://github.com/praveenjuge/myna/issues/new/choose).

 Use [Discussions](https://github.com/praveenjuge/myna/discussions) for new general discussions.